john-science/mazelib/docs/EXAMPLES.md

 ##### Defining Rooms by an Input Grid

-And here we create a 4x4 maze with one rectangular 2x2 room, open between the corners (5, 5) and (7, 7):
+Here we create a 4x4 maze with one rectangular 2x2 room, open between the corners (5, 5) and (7, 7):

     g = MazeArray(9, 9)
     g[5] = array('b', [1,1,1,0,0,0,1])